-DECnet for OpenVMS on VAX and Alpha allows a suitably configured OpenVMS system to participate as an end node or, on VAX systems only, a routing node in DECnet computer networks.
+DECnet for OpenVMS on Alpha and I64 allows a suitably configured OpenVMS system to participate as an end node.
 With proper network planning, DECnet networks can contain up to 1,023 nodes per network area and up to 63 areas per network.

-DECnet for OpenVMS end node and full (VAX) or Extended (Alpha) function products are licensed separately for OpenVMS systems.
+DECnet for OpenVMS end node or Extended function products are licensed separately for OpenVMS systems.
 The DECnet for OpenVMS License Product Authorization Key (PAK), when registered on an OpenVMS system, enables communication between systems using the DECnet protocols.

 DECnet for OpenVMS has been implemented in accordance with Phase IV of the Digital Network Architecture (DNA) product.
-DECnet for OpenVMS is a layered product that ships with the Alpha and VAX operating system and is separately licensed.
-DECnet for OpenVMS is warranted only for use with Phase IV and DECnet-Plus (formerly DECnet/OSI) products supported by Compaq Computer Corporation.
+DECnet for OpenVMS is a layered product that ships with the Alpha and I64 operating system.
+On OpenVMS Alpha systems, the DECnet for OpenVMS License provides the right to use the software product on a single CPU and includes the delivery of a License Product Authorization Key (PAK) to enable DECnet for OpenVMS software.
+On OpenVMS I64 systems, the DECnet for OpenVMS license is part of the Foundation Operating Environment (FOE), the Enterprise Operating Environment (EOE) and the Mission Critical Operating Environment (MCOE), which are licensed on a per processor license basis.
+DECnet for OpenVMS is warranted only for use with Phase IV and DECnet-Plus (formerly DECnet/OSI) products supported by HP.